Robin van Persie: Style of play

 Van Persie started his senior club career as a left winger and possessed an exceptional ball control and was also a talented striker of the ball.
 He was bought by Arsenal as a long-term replacement for Dennis Bergkamp.
 Manager Arsène Wenger planned to convert Van Persie from a left winger to a central forward as he had successfully done with star player Thierry Henry.
 He was at first mostly deployed as a supporting forward in League Cup and FA Cup matches.
 Due to the retirement of Bergkamp and departure of Freddie Ljungberg, Van Persie was given a starting role to play alongside Henry as a second striker upfront.

 The departure of Emmanuel Adebayor and Henry meant the Dutchman was now the main striker in Wenger's 4–3–3 system and very successfully played further upfront as a pure striker, winning the Premier League Golden Boot twice in a row.
 Van Persie is also a set piece specialist and a vast number of his assists come from both corners and freekicks.
 He is also a proven direct freekick taker scoring regularly for his club and country.
-He was also occasionally deployed as a false-9 throughout is career, seemingly as a centre-forward, but given the freedom to drop deep.
+He was also occasionally deployed as a false-9 throughout his career, seemingly as a centre-forward, but given the freedom to drop deep.